So Your Credit Card Application Was Rejected — What Now?Published on October 15, 2021 by CreditFresh

 In many ways, an online personal line of credit works the same as a credit card.
 With an online personal line of credit, you can:

-- draw from your credit limit at any time
+- draw from your credit limit at any time, as long as you have available funds and your account is in good standing

-- redraw additional advances up to your available limit once you pay off what you’ve used
+- redraw additional advances up to your available credit limit as you pay off what you’ve used

 As financial products go, they aren’t carbon copies, even though they may share some similarities.
 Lines of credit and credit cards play distinct roles in your financial toolbox, and it’s important to know the difference before you apply for either of them.